 In addition, cave paintings are shown from a perspective in which we almost believe we can touch them and we can enter rock art areas not open to the public for conservation reasons.
 And not lastly, we will also discover interesting geological, biological and archaeological curiosities.

 Nerja Caves Music and Dance Festival

-For the last couple of years, for conservation reasons, performances have been held only exceptionally inside the cave.
+For the last couple of years, for conservation reasons, they limit the live performances inside the cave.

 Most of them take place in the outside area or in the famous Plaza Balcón de Europa in Nerja.

 Surroundings, Axarquia, White Villages